 SCHOOL OF EDUCATION

-An elementary education major prepares candidates to teach kindergarten through grade 6.
+An elementary education major at Anderson University prepares candidates to teach kindergarten through grade 6.
 All elementary education majors must select a minor along with their elementary major.
 The minor does not have to lead to licensing, but the department strongly suggests choosing a minor or concentration that will enhance their major, such as the reading minor or the special education minor (mild intervention).
 Our program focuses on teacher preparation both in the classroom and in the field, leading to success on licensing exams.

 What classes will I take?